Nauru: Official and widely spoken languages

 Government and Community Initiatives

 The government has implemented policies to promote the native language in schools and media.
-For example, 60% of the educational curriculum is delivered in English, but efforts are underway to increase native language instruction8.
+For example, 60% of the educational curriculum is delivered in English, but efforts are underway to increase native language instruction.
 This aims to boost proficiency among students by 20% by 2025.

 • Education: Schools integrate native language lessons, fostering bilingualism.